Once you have configured at least one storage system with some terminal storage units

-tab, you can paste into the grid from a spreadsheet or by typing directly into the grid shown:
+tab, you can paste into the grid from a spreadsheet or by typing directly into the grid:

 Values added to the Sample ID

 column must already exist in the system.
 If you start typing you will see a narrowing list of available samples.
-Note that this means if you received a new set of samples, you must first add them to a Sample Type (or create a new one) and can then assign them to locations in a freezer.
+Note that this means if you received a new set of samples, you must first add them to a Sample Type before you can assign them to locations using this interface.

 Search for Samples